alttch/eva-js-framework/toolbox/README.md

   * timeframe - timeframe to display (5T - 5 min, 2H - 2 hr, 2D - 2 days etc.),
     default: 1D.
 To display past timeframes, use two values, separated with ":", e.g. 2D:1D - get data for yesterday.
 To display multiple timeframes, send this param as array.
-Axis X is always formed from the last timeframe.
+Axis X is always formed from the first timeframe.
     If you want to change this, put "t" before the necessary timeframe, e.g.: t2D:1D

   * fill - precision[:np] (10T - 60T recommended, more accurate -